How to Change Your WordPress Admin Password (3 Methods Explained)

 Before you go, keep in mind that you can also use this method to change the passwords for other accounts on your website.
 However, there are very few reasons you’d ever need to forcibly change another user’s password.
 In a nutshell, you should only ever do that if a user loses access to their account, and they have no way to recover it.

-Resetting your password should always be easy.
+Resetting the WordPress admin password should always be easy.
 However, the process often requires you to have access to the email you used when signing up.
 If you don’t, things can get complicated.
 The good news is that, as we’ve seen, WordPress enables you to change your password through your database.
 That way, you can reset your WordPress password no matter what happens.